Mimic (comics): After the X-Men

 Eventually, Mimic regained his powers, but they were enhanced to also absorb people's life forces, killing them.
 As the Beast tried to work out a solution, Calvin seemingly perished in a self-sacrificial fight against the Hulk after absorbing Hulk's gamma radiation.
 For a long time, the X-Men believed him to be dead.
 In actuality, Mimic was in a coma which lasted for years.
-This ended only when the regenerative mutant Wolverine came near him.
-Mimic's power copied Wolverine's healing ability and he woke up.
+Mimic woke up when Wolverine came near him, because his power copied Wolverine's healing ability.
 Mimic also ended up copying Wolverine's other powers, including his claws, but after a confrontation with Wolverine, the Hulk (in his "Joe Fixit" persona) and an artificial intelligence remnant of his father, he began learning self-control by a meditation technique Wolverine taught him.

 Mimic's powers soon began to drain the life energy of those around him again.
 He fled to a remote Siberian village, where he soon encountered X-Force investigating a distress call.
 X-Force arrived to find a number of dead scientists and the enraged Mimic who illogically blamed X-Force for their deaths.
-During the fight, Mimic copied Sunspot's powers, and their identical charge caused a large explosion, after which Mimic was nowhere to be found.
+During the fight, Mimic copied Sunspot's powers, and their identical charge caused a large explosion, after which Mimic disappeared.

 Mimic was later recruited by the entity Onslaught and his powers stabilized.
 Along with the Blob, he confronted X-Force member Warpath.
 But with the assistance of Risque, Warpath was able to subdue them.
 Soon after, Onslaught himself was defeated and Operation: Zero Tolerance imprisoned Mimic.
 Later, Excalibur tracked his telepathic signature and freed him, thinking that he was Professor Xavier.
 He was injured in this encounter and came to Muir Island to recover.